 V. Transfer of Data to Third Parties; Transfer to Third Countries

 In principle, the data you provide will not be made available to third parties.
 In individual cases, however, it may be necessary to pass on your personal data to companies that are entrusted by us with the provision of individual services (e.g. web host, programmers, server solutions, cookie service providers, payment service providers) in order to execute the contract.

 If, in the course of our processing, we disclose data to third parties, transfer it to them or otherwise grant them access to the data, this is only done on the basis of a legal permit, your consent, a legal obligation or our legitimate interests.
-If we commission third parties to process data on the basis of a so-called “contract processing agreement”, this is done on the basis of Art.
+If we commission third parties to process data on the basis of a so-called “Data Processing Agreement”, this is done on the basis of Art.
 28 GDPR.

 For their part, the third parties are obliged to comply with the statutory provisions when handling and processing this data.

 It is possible that the registered office of a third party is located in a third country, i.e. in a country in which the GDPR has no direct legal effect.
-In this case, data will only be transferred if your consent has been obtained, if an appropriate level of data protection prevails or if another legal permission has been granted.
-US providers may operate under the Privacy Shield Agreement (EU-US data protection shield), which means that the provisions of the Privacy Shield Agreement are similar to the data protection level of the European Union and that the data will be treated accordingly.
+In this case, data will only be transferred if your consent has been given, an adequate level of data protection prevails, for example due to individual agreements, the use of EU standard contractual clauses, the existence of an EU adequacy decision, or other legal permission exists

 Transmission to authorities and state institutions entitled to receive information is also possible, but will only take place within the scope of the statutory duties to provide information and in the event of a court ruling that makes this mandatory.
 In such cases, Fontwerk may provide the information, e.g., to assert, exercise and defend legal claims, enforce existing contracts, in connection with allegations of fraud, security measures or generally applicable legal regulations.